sameer/purisa.me/content/blog/dell_optiplex_upgrade/index.md

     * This means the case can't be locked shut, but I can still close the side panel and hold it shut with a sliver of tape

 With this cooler installed, the hottest my CPU's gotten is 62&deg;C under full load for a few hours.
 I'm still figuring out airflow but it seems fine so far with the side panel on.

-The case fan has an annoying hum so I've replaced it with an [NF-A8 PWM](https://noctua.at/en/nf-a8-pwm).
+### What's next?

+I've fit in almost all the upgrades possible.
+The only thing left is to eliminate noise coming from the fans.
+The Noctua cooler fan is already whisper quiet.
+I've replaced the case fan with an [NF-A8 PWM](https://noctua.at/en/nf-a8-pwm/specification).
+I'm still waiting on the iglide bearings to quiet down the [noisy gpu fan](#noisy-fan).
+I've yet to look at the PSU or NVMe adapter card fans.
+Stay tuned!